ivlachos/agamemnon/README.md

 * Executable files for Pufferfish, Cedar and HISAT2 are included in AGAMEMNON repository, no installation required.

 ### Documentation
-The first step before start quantifying microbial genomes it to build an index using the reference genomes of interest.\n ok oj ok
+The first step before start quantifying microbial genomes it to build an index using the reference genomes of interest.</br>
+ok oj ok